rxi/dyad/doc/api.md

 Writes a formatted string to the `stream`.
 The function is similar to `sprintf()` with the following differences:
 * Dyad takes care of allocating enough memory for the result.
-* There are no flags, widths or precisions; only the following standard specifiers are supported: `%%` `%s` `%f` `%g` `%d` `%i` `%c` `%x` `%X` `%p`.
+* There are no flags, widths or precisions; only the following *standard* specifiers are supported: `%%` `%s` `%f` `%g` `%d` `%i` `%c` `%x` `%X` `%p`.
-* The `%r` specifier is also provided, this takes a FILE* argument and writes the contents of the file until the EOF is reached.
+* The `%r` specifier is provided, this takes a `FILE*` argument and writes the contents until the EOF is reached.

 #### void dyad\_vwritef(dyad\_Stream stream, const char \*fmt, va\_list args)